 Highlights

-- Climbing up to the Capo Sperone lighthouse to mark the start of your journey… and looking out from Capo Mannu over the med to mark its end!
+- Climbing up to Capo Sperone to mark the start of your journey… and looking out from Capo Mannu over the Med to mark its end!

 - Riding scenic gravel roads along the Cabras Lagoon

-- Checking out the UNESCO heritage Nuraghic site of Barumini
+- Checking out the UNESCO heritage Nuragic site of Barumini

 - Enjoying the stunning scenery of the rugged coast of the Sinis Peninsula